intermedi8/IM8-Additional-CSS/readme.txt

 * in `get_post_types` function, changed argument `'public' => true` to `'show_ui' => true`

 = 2.2 =
-* Compatible up to WordPress 3.8
+* compatible up to WordPress 3.8

 = 2.1 =
-* Bugfix in `autoupdate` routine
+* bugfix in `autoupdate` routine
 * wrapped plugin in `if (! class_exists('IM8AdditionalCSS'))`
 * optimized `uninstall` routine

 = 2.0 =
-* Complete refactoring (object oriented programming)
+* complete refactoring (object oriented programming)
-* More usage of WordPress core functions
+* more usage of WordPress core functions
-* Moved screenshot to `assets` folder
+* moved screenshot to `assets` folder
-* Added banner image
+* added banner image

 = 1.1 =
-* Fixed an error message when CSS directory is not available (credits go to Christian Gnos from dunkelweiss GmbH for reporting this bug)
+* fixed an error message when CSS directory is not available (credits go to Christian Gnos from dunkelweiss GmbH for reporting this bug)

 = 1.0 =
-* Initial release
+* initial release